Security details

 Account creation

-When you create an account, your master password is run through Argon2id — a slow, memory-hard key derivation function — to produce two things:
+When you create an account, your master password is run through Argon2id — a slow, memory-hard key derivation function — to produce two separate keys:

-- A server authentication token, which is hashed again and stored by the server to verify your password at sign-in.
-This hash cannot be reversed.
+- A server authentication token, which is sent to the server, hashed, and stored to verify your password at sign-in.
+The hash cannot be reversed.

-- An encryption key, which is used to protect your private key.
-This key never leaves your device.
+- An encryption key, which is used to encrypt your RSA private key.
+This key never leaves your browser.

-Your browser then generates a 2048-bit RSA key pair.
-The private key is encrypted with your Argon2id-derived encryption key before being uploaded.
-The server stores only the encrypted form and has no way to decrypt it.
+Separately, your browser generates an RSA key pair.
+The RSA public key is stored on the server as-is.
+The RSA private key is encrypted with your encryption key and uploaded alongside it — the server stores only the encrypted form and cannot decrypt it.

 Groups and vault keys